OpenAI Codex CLI: A Hands-On Guide for Deployment Workflows

 ## Deployment Context

-- This is a Ruby on Rails application deployed via DeployHQ
+- Ruby on Rails application deployed via DeployHQ

 - Production server runs Ubuntu 22.04 with Nginx and Puma